 Words of Wisdom

-The University Writing Center offers educational workshops, studios, and resource tables about our services on a limited basis.
-Because we are primarily student-fee funded, most of our events are for campus organizations, although we can consider other requests if adequate resources are available.
+The University Writing Center offers educational workshops and writing studios on a limited basis.
+Because we are primarily student-fee funded, most of these are for official classes or campus organizations, although we can consider other requests if adequate resources are available.

-Writing or Speaking Studios.
-CRLA-certified University Writing Center consultant will come to your location to help students while they work on drafts or speech outlines or practice their presentations.
+A CRLA-certified University Writing Center consultant will come to your location to help students while they work on writing drafts or speech outlines or practice their presentations.
 As needed, we provide instruction, discussion, and peer response activities.
-Studios can be set up for multiple meetings.
-Studios are designed to help students devote more time to their projects and to develop good composing or delivery habits.
+Studios can be set up for multiple meetings and are designed to help students devote more time to their projects and develop good composing habits.

 Before you request our presence at an event, we request that you read our policies:

-- 12-14 business days’ notice is required to schedule in most cases.
+- At least 2 weeks' notice is required to schedule in most cases.

 - An instructor, an assistant, or an organization representative with authority must be present during events.

-- For event workshops and presentations outside of class time, we are now limiting requests to groups that ensure audiences of 10 people or more.
+- For workshops and studios outside of class, we limit requests to groups that ensure audiences of 20 or more.

 Workshop Topics for Undergraduates